 Visiting the Park

-There are a number of safari companies that organise safaris in the Addo Elephant Park but the best way to visit is to go on a self drive with your own vehicle.
-This gives you a lot more independance to spend as much time as you want at a sighting and you will see just as much wildlife as when going with a guide.
+There are several safari companies that organise safaris in the Addo Elephant Park but the best way to visit is to go on a self drive with your vehicle.
+This gives you a lot more independence to spend as much time as you want at a sighting and you will see just as much wildlife as when going with a guide.

-I've written a detailed 248 page book which will help you plan and guide your own safari in Addo.
+I've written a detailed 326 page ebook which will help you plan and guide your own safari in Addo.

 The Kind of Weather to Expect